philanc/slua/README.md

 On the other end, obviously, slua cannot load dynamic C libraries.
 It is *not* intended to be a replacement for a full fledged Lua installation.

-The default Lua paths ('package.path' and 'package.cpath') have been modified:

-The default Lua path points only to the current directory, to minimize the risk of "catching" Lua files at the standard locations, intended to be used by a regular, installed Lua.
+The default Lua paths ('package.path' and 'package.cpath') have been modified.
+They point only to the current directory, to minimize the risk of "catching" Lua files at the standard locations, intended to be used by a regular, installed Lua.

-The unused Lua cpath is empty.

 * `package.path:  "./?.lua;./?/init.lua" `
-* `package.cpath: "" `
+* `package.cpath: "./?.so" ` (unused by slua)

-slua still respects the environment variable LUA_PATH.
+slua still respects the environment variables LUA_PATH and LUA_CPATH.

 ### Extension mechanism